 After extolling the virtues of water smoking, I do need to tell you that there's nothing wrong with dry smoking.
 As long as you maintain a good, steady temperature of 200 to 225 degrees, it'll be fine.

 To help the meat remain moist, baste it regularly.
-A baste with some oil in it will trap moisture inside the meat.
+A baste with some oil in it will help keep the meat moist.
 It will also attract and hold more smoke flavor.

-Operating a pit smoker requires knowledge.
-It also requires regular attention to the fire and to the meat, to the temperature and to the smoke.
+Operating a pit smoker requires knowledge and regular attention to the fire and to the meat, to the temperature and to the smoke.
 You have to baby it along.